-Printable Iron On: While Cricut makes a printable iron-on for light and for dark materials, I’m partial to JetPro Soft-Stretch (thanks to Melissa over at Silhouette School for suggesting it!).
+Printable Iron On: While Cricut makes a printable iron-on for light and for dark materials, I’m partial to JetPro Soft-Stretch.
 It says that you need a heat press to use it, but I’ve gotten nice adhesion with my Cricut EasyPress 2.
 Like with regular iron on, you’ll want to mirror your image before printing and cutting.
 Learn more in my post How to Use Printable Iron On.

 How Do I Make an Image Print then Cut?

 There are a handful of ways to create a Print then Cut image.
 Before we go into these methods, note that on your Canvas, a Print then Cut image does not have a black cut line around the image layers.
 You can see here the cut image vs. the Print then Cut image: